bitovi/documentjs/docs/guides/configuring.md

 This configuration assumes you:

-- You are using github pages to host your code's documentation.
+- Are using github pages to host your code's documentation.
-- Have [DocumentJS.guides.installing installed] `documentjs` globally
+- Have [DocumentJS.guides.installing installed] as an npm dependency.

 You will setup the code of your project to be documented and then setup an empty `gh-pages` branch to download and document that code.